One Rep Max (1RM) Calculator

 What is a one rep max (1RM)?

 A one rep max (1RM) is the maximum amount of weight you can lift for a single repetition with proper form.
 It is the gold standard for measuring absolute strength in a given exercise and is used to program training loads, track progress, and compare strength levels between individuals.
+Rather than testing a dangerous true max, most lifters use submaximal prediction formulas to estimate their 1RM safely.

-How do you calculate one rep max?
+How do you calculate 1RM without maxing out?

 What is the Epley formula?